larryhastings/big/README.md

 * Tweaked the implementation of `multisplit`.
 Internally, it does the string splitting using `re.split`, which returns a `list`.
 It used to iterate over the list and yield each element.
-But that meant keeping tne entire list around in memory until `multisplit` exited.
+But that meant keeping the entire list around in memory until `multisplit` exited.
 Now, `multisplit` reverses the list, pops off the final element, and yields that.
 This means `multisplit` drops all references to the split strings as it iterates over the string, which may help in low-memory situations.